openrails/openrails/Source/Documentation/Manual/driving.rst

 .. image:: images/timetable_tab1.png

-The "Active & static" selection shows both the trains currently active in the timetable and those which do not move during the timetable.
+The "All" selection shows inactive and static trains too with labels in gray.
+Inactive trains that have arrived at their destination and been formed into departures but their start time has not arrived, see Processing of #dispose comment for player train.

 When you select the "Train state" checkbox, the train labels extend to provide key information matching that from the :ref:`HUD <driving-hud-dispatcher>` as shown below: